bryanwweber/bryanwweber.github.io/content/pages/home.md

 summary: This is the personal website of Bryan Weber, an extraordinary teacher and software developer.
 ---

 I'm Bryan Weber.
-I currently work as the director of undergraduate studies and an assistant professor in residence in the [Mechanical Engineering](https://me.engr.uconn.edu) department at the [University of Connecticut](https://uconn.edu).
+I currently work as an OSS engineer at [Coiled](https://coiled.io) working on [Dask](https://dask.org/).

+I also work on other open source software projects which are described on the [code page]({filename}/pages/code.md).
+I share some of the things I've learned on my [blog](/writing.html).

-Some of my most recent programming projects are described on the [code page]({filename}/pages/code.md) and my most recent publications and classes are on the [work page]({filename}/pages/work.md).
+In a previous life, I was an academic and my most recent publications and classes are on the [work page]({filename}/pages/cv.md).
 Please feel free to email any questions or inquiries to <bryan@bryanwwweber.com>.